-Few things in life are as frightening as being the subject of a criminal investigation.
-At some point, you and your attorney may decide that the best course of action is for you to go and talk to the prosecutor and tell him or her everything you know about the crime in question in preparation for a plea deal or for charges to be dropped against you.
-Such a meeting with the prosecutor is known as a “proffer.”
+There are few things in life as frightening as being the subject of a criminal investigation.
+At some point, you and your lawyer may decide that the best course of action is for you to go and speak with the prosecutor and tell them everything you know about the crime in question in preparation for a plea deal or for charges to be dropped against you.
+Such a meeting with the prosecutor is called a “proffer.”
 The purpose of this document is to help you prepare for a proffer from the perspective of someone who has been in your shoes before.

 Trust your attorney.

-He or she is there to protect you.
-Your attorney is not the prosecutor or the judge, so while you may find it embarrassing to reveal certain details about your involvement in the case being investigated and the other people who are subjects of the investigation and their relationship to you.
-There is no need to be embarrassed; your attorney has likely heard similar stories before.
-If you are not sure whether or not a particular detail is relevant or important, tell your attorney and let him or her decide whether it should be part of the proffer or not.
+They are there to protect you.
+Your attorney is not the prosecutor or the judge, so while it may feel embarrassing to reveal certain details about your involvement in the case being investigated and the other people who are subjects of the investigation and their relationship to you.
+Truly, there is no need to be embarrassed; your attorney has likely heard similar stories before.
+If you are not sure whether or not a particular detail is relevant or important, tell your attorney and let them decide whether it should be part of the proffer or not.
 You also need to search all documents you have that could be relevant to the case or any other people involved, including your emails and text messages.
-Again, turn all of this over to your attorney and let the professional decide what is or isn’t relevant.
-If you are not one hundred percent truthful with your attorney, your attorney will not be able to help you achieve the best result for your case.
+Again, turn all of this over to your attorney and let them decide what is or is not relevant.
+If you are not completely truthful with your attorney, even the best attorney will not be able to help you achieve the optimal result for your case.
 Also, if you lie to the prosecutor during the proffer, you will have committed the federal crime of lying to a government investigator.
 The last thing you want to do is commit a crime other than the one with which you are already being charged.

 Be humble and sincere throughout the investigation.

-Accept that you have made mistakes of judgment, even if you don’t think that you committed a crime, that your crime was “minor,” or that the prosecutor is treating you unfairly.
+Even if you don’t think that you committed a crime, that your crime was “minor,” or that the prosecutor is treating you unfairly, accept that you have made mistakes of judgement.
 This humility will help you to effectively communicate with and assist your attorney.
 Humility will also help you to make an effective proffer, as the prosecutor needs to see that you are accepting responsibility for your mistakes and not attempting to minimize your role in any criminal activity.

 You need the emotional support of someone other than your lawyer during this time.